youngdataspace/Build-and-Deploy-a-Spam-Detector-Model-on-AWS/README.md

 # Part 1 - Build a spam classifier locally (spam_classifier.ipynb)

 ## Virtual Environment
 Once we build a deep learning model using TensorFlow, we will deploy it on AWS using SageMaker.
 However, the version of SageMaker's TensorFlow is 1.15.5 at the time of this writing.
 This means that we have to use Python 3.7.
-For those of you who have Python 3.8 like me, it is important that we train the model using Python 3.7 on a virtual environment.
+For those of you who have Python 3.8 like me, it is important that we train the model using Python 3.7 in a virtual environment.

 1. Type the following in Anaconda Prompt</br>
 "conda create -n python37 python=3.7"